 To schedule an appointment with Stephanie click here.

 *******This therapist works with ages 12+.
-She accepts BCBS commercial insurance (or HSA, cash, check, credit) for individual therapy and out of pocket for couples counseling.
-She currently has limited daytime availability but no evening spots available.*******
+She accepts Humana and private pay (or HSA, cash, check, credit) for individual therapy and out of pocket for couples counseling.*******

 Rhonda Fessel, LPCC, LPAT